KBTG-Kampus-ClassNest-SE-Java/workshop/Backlogs.md

 # Story 7:

+As a Shopper, I want to apply a *promotion code discount* to *my cart*, so that I can get a discount on my purchase.

+## Acceptance Criteria:
+- The API applies the promotion code `FIXEDAMOUNT10` discount to the shopper cart.
+- The promotion code can be applied once at a time.
+- Returns a 200 OK with the updated cart details if the promotion code is applied successfully.

+## Technical Requirements:
+- REST API Endpoint: POST /carts/{username}/promotions
+- Path Variable: {username} - Represents the unique user identifier.
+- Request Body: Content Type: application/json
+- Request Body Example: {"code": "FIXEDAMOUNT10"}

+## Assumption:
+- BFF (Backend for frontend) will handle the promotion code validation if the promotion code is valid or not.
+- BFF will call the promotion endpoint only if the promotion code is valid.

+# Story 8:

 As a Product Owner, I want to limit the discount amount when shopper apply promotion code to the cart, so that I can control the discount amount.